 University of Louisville Logo

-The official logo of the University of Louisville is made in the traditional colors of the institution: red, black, and white.
+The official logo of the University of Louisville is in the institution’s traditional colors: red, black, and white.
 It consists of text and a drawing located alongside.
-Artists depicted the head of a red cardinal – the main mascot of the university.
+Artists depicted the head of a red cardinal, the university’s main mascot.
 The animal looks to the right, frowning angrily and clenching its teeth tightly.
-Designers added such an atypical feature to the bird as teeth to show maximum aggression.
+Designers added such an atypical feature to the bird: teeth, to show maximum aggression.
 This emblem was initially a sports one and was popular among fans.
 The cardinal embodies strength, energy, and confidence.
 Moreover, it’s a symbol of loyalty and commitment, aligning with the university’s values.

 The name of the educational institution is located to the side, divided into two lines: black and red.
 The bottom inscription is almost twice as large as the top one.
-But they match in length because the designers adjusted the width of the gaps between the letters.
+But they match in length because the designers adjusted the width of the letter gaps.
 The same bold, sans-serif font, Delta Jaeger, is used in both cases.
-Only the “V” in the word “LOUISVILLE” at the bottom has a long sharp angle.
+Only the “V” in the word “LOUISVILLE” at the bottom has a long, sharp angle.

 The Seal